 In Dobhan we stayed in the Royal Mountain GH; we opted for another GH than Dorje suggested as the latter one was near noisy construction and had only concrete to offer while the former had a rather nice garden as a courtyard.
 GH okay.

 DAY 3: from Dobhan to PHILIM: 19.82 km, 5h05min, 956m up and 372m down

 Today you will cross 5 suspension bridges.
-“Suspension” is just a fantastic name for this kind of bridge as it contains always an element of “suspense”, excitement…
+“Suspension” is just the correct name for this kind of bridge as it contains always an element of “suspense”…

 From Dobhan on you really are in the Nepal mountain countryside as you imagined it!
 You follow the Gandaki in various forms, life becomes harder and Dal Bhat simpler.